Join us for the book launch of the NEW edition of Colonize This! Young Women of Color on Today’s Feminism!

 Sayeeda Copeland is a native of Harlem, writer, and mother.
 Her poem “Pregnant with Haiti’s Prayer” won ‘Best of the Bronx’ in the 2010 Random House Creative Writing Contest.
 She has also participated in the National Council of Teachers of English in 2015.
 Currently residing in Bronx, New York, Sayeeda is a part of a writing group of women dedicated to bringing awareness to cultural and spiritual consciousness.
 In her spare time, she enjoys studying her favorite authors: James Baldwin, Langston Hughes, Maya Angelou, Toni Morrison and Sister Souljah.
 Sayeeda also enjoys writing memoirs and slave narratives - anything to bring insight to African American history.
 She is currently working on creating her very own journal line in hopes of encouraging people to fall in love with writing like she has!

 Sonia Guiñansaca is a queer, migrant, poet, cultural organizer, and activist from Harlem by way of Ecuador.
-Named as an “Up and Coming Latinx Poets You Need to Know” by Remezcla, she is the 2017/2018 Artist in Residence at Hemispheric Institute of Performance and Politics and is a U.S. Future Leaders Delegates for the British Council.
-She emerged as a national leader in the undocumented/migrant artistic and political communities, co-founding and helping to build some of the largest undocumented organizations in the country and coordinating and participating in groundbreaking actions.
-She founded some of the first creative artistic projects by and for undocumented writers/artists.
-Currently, she is the Managing Director of CultureStrike.
+Named as an “Up and Coming Latinx Poets You Need to Know” by Remezcla, they were the 2017/2018 Artist in Residence at Hemispheric Institute of Performance and Politics and is a U.S. Future Leaders Delegates for the British Council.
+They emerged as a national leader in the undocumented/migrant artistic and political communities, co-founding and helping to build some of the largest undocumented organizations in the country and coordinating and participating in groundbreaking actions.
+They founded some of the first creative artistic projects by and for undocumented writers/artists.
+Currently, they are the Managing Director of CultureStrike.

 Jamilah King is a journalist who writes about race and gender.
 She’s currently the race and justice reporter at Mother Jones, and her work has previously appeared in The Washington Post, Mic, Colorlines and the California Sunday Magazine.
 She currently lives in Brooklyn.